AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/manage-board-columns.md

 ## Display card count

-You can use a [!UICONTROL configuration] setting to display the number of cards in each column.
+You can use a configuration setting to display the number of cards in each column.

 >[!NOTE]
 >
 >The card counter is available only via the early feature opt-in.
-For details, see [Early feature opt-in for [!DNL Adobe Workfront] Boards](/help/quicksilver/agile/get-started-with-boards/boards-early-feature-opt-in.md).
+For details, see [Early feature opt-in for [!DNL Adobe Workfront] [!UICONTROL Boards]](/help/quicksilver/agile/get-started-with-boards/boards-early-feature-opt-in.md).

 If you are using the WIP limit on a column, a separate card counter is not added.
-For more information on WIP limits, see [Manage the Work in Progress (WIP) limit on a board](/help/quicksilver/agile/use-boards-agile-planning-tools/manage-wip-limit-on-board.md).
+For more information on WIP limits, see [Manage the [!UICONTROL Work in Progress] (WIP) limit on a board](/help/quicksilver/agile/use-boards-agile-planning-tools/manage-wip-limit-on-board.md).

 1. Access the board.
 1. Click **[!UICONTROL Configure]** on the right of the board to open the Configure panel.
-1. Expand **Column**.
+1. Expand **[!UICONTROL Column]**.
-1. Turn on **Display a column card count**.
+1. Turn on **[!UICONTROL Display a column card count]**.

    ![Turn on card counter](assets/display-card-count.png)